Cobra16319/cobra-bot/README.md

 # Cobra-Bot

-Discord-Bot project in python for my server.
-Plan to keep working on it and open source.
+Working simple python discord bot.
+Adding function with a python wrapper from coin market cap to create a custom crypto discord bot

-# Install python and your IDE.
+# Install python and your IDE (Phase I get a discord bot working locally)

 # You need the Following